• About Us

 • Transfer the sauce to the wok, and stir continuously for 2 minutes, or until the sauce has thickened slightly.
 Turn off the heat and stir in half of the sliced green onions.

-• Serve at once with steam rice or noodles on the side and extra sliced scallions and sesame seeds for garnish
+• Serve at once with steamed rice or noodles on the side and extra sliced scallions and sesame seeds for garnish.

 Notes